-Sample type is a combined nose and throat swab in virus transport medium, in a grip bag with absorbent pad, inside a Biohazard bag.
+Sample type is a combined nose and throat swab or Nasopharyngeal swab in virus transport medium, in a grip bag with absorbent pad, inside a Biohazard bag.

-Use a the swab supplied to sample the throat, and then using the same swab sample the nose.
-Full instructions for collecting samples are available on the Trust Intranet
+Use the swab provided to sample the site/area, then use the same swab to sample the nose.
+Full instructions for collecting samples are available on the Trust Intranet.